kuhnza/thundr-rest/README.md

 ```

 This isn't very DRY and also has some shortcomings from a REST standpoint such as:

 1. It doesn't support selecting format via Accept headers.
 2. Requires checking for a callback parameter on every JSON controller method if you wish to support JSONP.
 3. Exceptions thrown will be rendered using the container's default error templates.

+thundr-rest solves this by separating the serialization method from the controller and delegating decisions
+about which format to render to the underlying `RestViewResolver`.

 ## How it works

 thundr-rest uses main two constructs to address the shortcomings above:

 1. The `@Rest` annotation, and;
 2. The `RestView` controller return type.